 Easter - Bertelsmann HIFI 13 134

-Orchestra, later to be named Radio Symphonie Orchester
+the RIAS Symphony Orchestra, later to be named Radio Symphonie Orchester

 Sunday, February 24th, 2013, it was announced that Wolfgang Swallisch

-had poassed away on Friday, 22 February, 2013 at the respectable age
+had passed away on Friday, 22 February, 2013, at the respectable age

 of 89 years.